azusa152/leetcode_solution_ruby/2661. First Completely Painted Row or Column/solution.md

 # Intuition
 <!-- Describe your first thoughts on how to solve this problem. -->
-To create a hash map to store the element with its row and col index And create 2 array, one is for col and the other is for row.
-The arr will store the frequency that the element has been iterated.
+Create a hash map to store each element along with its row and column indices.
+Then, create two arrays: one for columns and one for rows.
+These arrays will track the frequency of how many times each element has been iterated.

 # Complexity
 - Time complexity: